dawsh2/ADMF-PC/NEW_README.md

 ├── Deploy final regime-adaptive ensemble strategy over OOS/test data └── Dynamically switch parameters based on regime
   ```

-Notably, workflows can be composed and extended with branching decision logc.
-The workflow above could become part of a larger workflow which runs this iteratively until returns diminish.

 ## Part 6: Configuration Examples